quantixed/Misseg/README.md

 A series of scripts to examine co-localisation of kinetochore signals in 3D image stacks.

 - `kinetochoreColoc.ijm` loads dv files segments them and uses 3DOC to find the positions of two signals in channels 3 and 4.
 This is a substitute for Imaris (since we were having problems with the bridge to MATLAB and we did not have a current version)
-- `kinetochoreSegmentation.ijm` is a tool to check how the segmentation (thresholding) performed in the previous script
+- `kinetochoreSegmentation.ijm` is a tool to check how the segmentation (thresholding) performed in the previous script (it is not needed for analysis _per se_)
 - `dv2RGB.ijm` will convert a folder of dv files to RGB tiffs for classification in Igor
-- `kineotchoreColoc.ipf` is a workflow to classify the kinetochores from `kinetochoreColoc.ijm` and then analyse their proximity
+- `kinetochoreColoc.ipf` is a menu-based workflow to classify the kinetochores from `kinetochoreColoc.ijm` and then analyse their proximity.
+There is an option to verify the classification done by a user and even to add additional kinetochores that have been missed by the automated procedure.